awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 1. Choose **Save**\.

 Now, you can delete your bucket\.
-For more information, see [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [Deleting a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

-### Delete the CloudFront Distribution<a name="lambda-edge-how-it-works-tutorial-delete-distribution"></a>
+### Delete the CloudFront distribution<a name="lambda-edge-how-it-works-tutorial-delete-distribution"></a>

 Before you delete a CloudFront distribution, you must disable it\.
 A disabled distribution is no longer functional and does not accrue charges\.
 You can enable a disabled distribution at any time\.
 After you delete a disabled distribution, it's no longer available\.<a name="lambda-edge-how-it-works-tutorial-delete-distribution-proc"></a>